siwei-feng1/finespresso-modelling/README.md

-# FineSpresso Modelling - Financial News Impact Prediction
+# Finespresso Modelling - Financial News Impact Prediction

 A machine learning system that predicts the impact of financial news on stock prices using natural language processing and machine learning techniques.